21 Common Mistakes Renovators Make: Poor Quality Work And Finishes

 Third, you always make sure that you’re happy with the level and quality of work and finish that has gone to that property.
 You can’t expect someone to live in a property that you wouldn’t even imagine visiting yourself.

 So remember, it’s not smoke and mirrors.
-It’s not dodge.
-It’s not shonk.
-It’s quality finishes, it’s quality workmanship.
+It’s not dodge or shonk.
+It’s quality finishes and workmanship.
 That will make sure that you have longevity in your renovating business in your patch.
-That’ll ensure that people are actually lining up to buy or lease one of your projects—not running the other way.
+That’ll ensure that people are actually lining up to buy or lease one of your projects and not running the other way.